WORKERS’ GUIDE TO COVID-19

 (3) and Your employer employs at least 50 individuals within a 75-mile radius.

-The recently passed Families First Coronavirus Response Act (“FFCRA”), which takes effect on April 2, 2020, will apply to all employers who have fewer than 500 employees.
+The recently passed Families First Coronavirus Response Act (“FFCRA”), applies to all employers who have fewer than 500 employees.
 The FFCRA expands the FMLA’s coverage to include employees who have worked at their current jobs for 30 calendar days or more.
 The first two weeks of FMLA will remain unpaid – but employees can substitute this unpaid period with the new federal Emergency Paid Sick Leave benefits (further described below) or other State-specific leave benefits.
 After the first two weeks, the remaining 10 weeks of FMLA leave are paid at two-thirds of an employees' regular pay, capped at $200 per day and $10,000 total.
 This expansion of the FMLA expires on December 31, 2020.

 Moreover, the FMLA prohibits employers from interfering with employees’ rights thereunder, such as by denying them leave if they are eligible or terminating their employment during their leave.
 It also prohibits employers from retaliating against employees for exercising their FMLA rights, such as by terminating their employment for requesting FMLA leave.